-The construction of a new multi-use, indoor fieldhouse at the Mark Badger Memorial Park will allow for year-round sports activities for Carmel Dad’s Club participants as well as the overall community.
+The construction of a new multi-use, indoor fieldhouse at Badger Field will allow for year-round sports activities for Carmel Dad’s Club participants as well as the overall community.

-The existing Japanese/Chinese Garden will be expanded and made more accessible by the connection to the Monon Trail, City Hall and Carmel Drive.
+The existing Japanese Gardens will be expanded and made more accessible by the connection to the Monon Trail, City Hall and Carmel Drive.
 The Monon Greenway, started in Midtown Carmel, will continue between City Center Drive and Carmel Drive.